-Skillet Irish Soda Bread – This simple bread bakes up beautifully in a skillet.
+Skillet Irish Soda Bread – This simple Irish soda bread bakes up beautifully in a skillet.
 So easy to prepare!
 Perfect for St. Patricks day.

-I figured I better get on the band wagon of Irishness since St. Patrick’s day will be here soon.
-And because I don’t like to go overboard with the sweets I decided upon this bread.
+I figured I’d better get on the bandwagon for Irishness since St. Patrick’s Day is coming up soon.
+And because I don’t like to go overboard with the sweets, I decided upon this bread.
 Found the recipe in my The Cook’s Illustrated Baking Book.
 Have I mentioned how much I love this cookbook?

 Hope you decide to go Irish on me and try this bread.
 It’s easy.
 No yeast.
 No rising.
 Prep time is only about 15 minutes.
 No bad at all for a delicious traditional bread!

-Let me know if you’re going give it a try.
+Let me know if you’re going to give it a try.

 Til we meet and eat again,